dinatalemarco/conflict-uncertainty/README.md

-This repository contains tools and dataset for our paper at Models 2018.
+This repository contains tools and dataset for our paper at SLE 2018.

 <b>Postponing decision making in conflict resolution</b>